 The staff of the Counseling Center (AD/SS Building, Room 103) assists students in making informed decisions about their academic, career and life goals.
 Counselors help students select the courses they need to meet requirements for Associate degrees, certificates and university transfer.
-The Counseling Center is open Monday - Thursday, 8:00 a.m. to 6:00 p.m. and Friday, 8:00 a.m. to 4:30 p.m.
-Students may be seen on a drop-in basis (first-come, first-served) for 15 minutes but are encouraged to make an appointment in advance to spend more time with a counselor.
+The Counseling Center is open Monday - Thursday, 8:00 a.m. to 6:00 p.m. during the Summer.
+Students may be seen on a drop-in basis (first-come, firstserved) for 15 minutes but are encouraged to make an appointment in advance to spend more time with a counselor.
 Appointments are not available during "peak" registration times with the exception of Veterans and students on dismissal/ probation.
 A variety of services are available through the Counseling Center, including: